-Serum or plasma
+Serum and plasma

-The obtained results have to be multiplied by the dilution factor of 5000 to get the actual concentrations.
+The obtained results have to be multiplied with the dilution factor of 5 000 to get the actual concentrations.

-In case another dilution factor has been used, multiply the obtained result by the dilution factor used.
+In case another dilution factor has been used, multiply the obtained result with the dilution factor used to get the real concentration.